pJanks/file_naming_app_refactor/README.md

 # File Naming App

+Node.js must be installed to run this app.

-This app can be used to select one or more files from a file explorer or drag and drop one or multiple files, and prepend them with a descriptor.
+This app can be used to select one or more files from a file explorer, or drag and drop one or multiple files, and prepend them with a descriptor.
 It will also create a folder to store the groups in. **This utility will NOT edit the original files**.
-I advise checking to make sure the prepended files are not corrupted before erasing original files.
-After filling out the form and selecting the files, simply click Submit.
-Go to the uploads directory created at the root of this project and verify that all of your files are there and that they are not corrupted.
-Node.js must be installed to run this app.
+I recommend checking to make sure the new files are not corrupted before erasing original files.

+After filling out the form and selecting the files you want to group, simply click `Submit`.
+Navigate to the `uploads/` directory created in the root directory of this project and verify that all of your files are there and that they are not corrupted.

-## Instructions for Starting App
+# *Updated Jan 2023*

+This utility now offers an option to enter a starting position and ending position of characters to remove from the original filename.
+It is important to note that these are **NOT ZERO-BASED INDEXES**; The first character in the filename is located at position 1.
+The inputs default values are 0, which will leave the string as is.

+## ***Examples of Behavior:***

+Given `robot_yellow.png` as the original filename and starting/ending position inputs in the format (start_position, end_position), the following demonstrate how the filename will be changed.
+The ultimate result of the below inputs would be files found in the following place: `/uploads/[user_inputted_directory]/[user_input_to_prepend]_` followed immediately by the return values below.

+The default values will return the original name:

+  - (0, 0) returns `robot_yellow.png`

+Valid syntax returns a new name with the characters removed between the start_position and end_position (inclusively):

+  - (1, 1) returns `obot_yellow.png`
+  - (3, 5) returns `ro_yellow.png`

+0 is not valid in starting or ending positions.
+This will return the original name:

+  - (5, 0) returns `robot_yellow.png`
+  - (0, 2) returns `robot_yellow.png`

+If the ending position is less than the starting position This will return the original name:

+  - (5, 3) returns `robot_yellow.png`

+If the ending position extends into the file extension the file extension will be appended to the name ***which may have unexpected results:***

+  - (6, 14) returns `robotng.png`

+If all characters are removed only the file extension will be returned:

+  - (1, 16) returns `.png`

+*Negative positions are not valid.
+You will be alerted in the browser.*

+## Getting Started

-  - clone down this repository
+  - clone this repository
   - `cd` into project directory
+  - run `npm install`
   - run `node server.js`
   - go to `127.0.0.1:3001` in your web browser